Select Page

 Am I living in alignment with my own values?

 Gaza Ghetto was originally created in 2014 as a response to Israel’s Operation Protective Edge.
 I wrote the name and age of each person killed in Gaza on my arm, photographed it and posted the image to social media.
 Israel killed roughly 2200 people that summer, most of them civilians, 548 were children.
 Since that time hundreds more Palestinians have been killed.
-The Gaza Ghetto project continues.

 Please also see Chalk, Voices of 9.11.